WhoIsSethDaniel/goldsmith.nvim/README.md

 * run your main package using :GoRun
 * fetch new Go libraries using :GoGet
 * install new Go tools using :GoInstall
-* integrated and enhanced testing with [vim-test](https://github.com/vim-test/vim-test).
-Use :GoTest, :GoTestNearest, and other commands to use vim-test or use the builtin testing framework with the same commands
+* use the excellent builtin testing framework to run individual tests, package tests, or all your tests, or use the integrated and enhanced testing with [vim-test](https://github.com/vim-test/vim-test)
 * all the great Neovim LSP functions are available as Vim commands
 * most commands are completely asynchronous
 * support for [lspinstall](https://github.com/kabouzeid/nvim-lspinstall) and [nvim-lsp-installer](https://github.com/williamboman/nvim-lsp-installer)